tbrouns/paser/README.md

 However, we must note that we have two types of `continuous` files here.
 We only wish to load the `100_CH*.continuous` ones.
 We can differentiate between the two types using `parameters.filepattern`, which should be set to `parameters.filepattern = 'CH'` in this case, because that is the common pattern between them.

+The pattern specified by `parameters.filepattern` must immediately be followed by an integer in the filename.
+In turn, the integer should immediately be followed by the file extension or by an underscore.
+This integer is used to determine which channels belong to which probe.
+For example, if we are using a tetrode, then the channels `{*CH1,*CH2,*CH3,*CH4}.continuous` are the channels for the first tetrode.

 Depending on the experimental conditions, you may wish to vary some kind of experimental variable across different trials.
 If you indicate the value of the variable in the trial folder name, then it will be extracted and saved by setting `parameters.trialpattern`.
 Any value between the underscore and the specified pattern is recorded.
 If we set `parameters.trialpattern = 'M'`, we would get 0 and 1 for the trials in `Session_1_Condition`.